When Time Out Does and Doesn't Work

 - Discuss the reasons for time out.
 Ask, "Do you know why you were put in time out?"
 Children need to understand why they are in time out.
 One way is to ask.
 If the child cannot tell you, then explain why the behavior is unacceptable.
 Asking the child to explain assures you that the connection has been made.

 - Set a time limit and leave the child alone to think.
 The time frame should reflect the behavior and the visible effectiveness.
 Many resources suggest formulas based on age and number of minutes.
 With this rationale, a child who sticks out his tongue would get the same consequence as a child who plays with matches.
 Some children regret their actions on the way to the time out area, while others need time to think about their actions before they understand why it brought such a consequence.
+Your judgement is the best way to determine the duration of time out.

 - Provide reassurance.
 Before you allow the child to resume his activities, assure him that the behavior does not change your feelings for him.
 Children need to hear that you love them in spite of their behavior.
 A smile, hug, kiss, or one-on-one attention are just a few ways this can be accomplished.